We’re farmers, just like you — and our job is to make sure your voice is heard where it matters most.

 M: 027 695 5360

 E: [email protected]

-Aleisha and partner milk 600 cows across two locations near Morrinsville in the mighty Waikato.
+Aleisha and her partner milk 600 cows across two locations near Morrinsville in the mighty Waikato.
 Her priority for their herd is efficient, good all-round cows that look tidy.
 Aleisha is happy to represent the views and interests of LIC shareholders to LIC management and board to maintain a strong co-operative.

 Kirsten Watson